 Please check this page regularly for updates.
 Contact our office for any questions or to verify information you have heard from other sources.
 ISSS and the University support you and value your presence on our campus and in our community.
 ISSS, together with the University administration and other relevant offices, continues to monitor changes to immigration policy and enforcement to ensure we can provide you with current and correct information.

-- Visa processing has been reported to be extremely slow in many countries- allow extra time for visa applications and renewals.
+- Visa processing has been reported to be extremely slow in many countries, including those not included in the ban.
+Vetting and security checks can be expected to increase.
+Allow substantial extra time for visa applications and renewals.

 - We expect to continue to see increased vetting/ questioning at the border and at the U.S. Consulate possible for anyone applying for a visa and entering the United States.
 (See below for guidance).

-- Nationals from the 6 countries may wish to remain in the US if currently here.
+- Nationals from the named countries may wish to remain in the US if currently here.
 If you decide to travel, please contact ISSS before travel to discuss possible risks.

-- We suggest that international students and scholars with expired visas avoid travel, or carefully plan any travel to ensure adequate time to renew your visa in your home country.
-You are welcome to contact our office to further discuss potential risks.
+- We suggest that international students and scholars from the 8 countries avoid travel outside the U.S. You are welcome to contact our office to further discuss potential travel needs and risks.

 - Expect increased screening at the U.S. border and consulates, including a review of your social media accounts.
 We do not recommend deleting social media accounts before entering; however we do recommend you are aware that what you are posting/ viewing will be reviewed upon entry.